marcop135/bullframe.css/README.md

 ### Dark themes

-There are two builds: `bullframe-dark.css` enable a dark theme, and `bullframe-dark-prefers.css` follows the system default settings.
+There are two builds: `bullframe-dark.css` enable a dark theme, and `bullframe-system-default.css` follows the system default settings.

 #### `bullframe-dark.css`